Difference Between Macro, Micro Close Up Photography

-There is often much confusion amongst new photographers over the terms macro, micro and close up photography and how they differ.
+There is often much confusion amongst new photographers between macro, micro close up difference and how each photography genre differs from one another.

-For starters, macro and micro usually refers to the same thing, in that Nikon names their range of ‘macro lenses’ with the word ‘micro’.
+For starters, macro micro photography usually refers to the same thing.
+Nikon names their range of ‘macro lenses’ with the word ‘micro’.
 Canon on the other hand, calls them macro lenses.
 For example, Nikons top macro lens is called AF-S VR Micro-Nikkor 105mm f/2.8G IF-ED lens.
 Notice the term micro in that name.

 Now for comparisons sake, Canon’s top macro lens is called a Canon EF 100mm f/2.8 macro lens.
 This time, instead of seeing the term micro, you’ll notice the term macro within the lens name.